ibm-cloud-docs/codeengine/project.md

 ## What is a project?

 A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
 Projects are used to manage resources and provide access to its entities.
-A project provides the following items<ul><li>Provides a unique namespace for entity names.</li><li> Manages access to project resources (inbound access).</li><li> Manages access to backing services, registries, and repositories (outbound access).</li><li> Has an automatically generated certificate for Transport Layer Service (TLS).</li><li> Is based on a Kubernetes namespace.</li></ul>
+A project provides the following items:<ul><li>Provides a unique namespace for entity names.</li><li> Manages access to project resources (inbound access).</li><li> Manages access to backing services, registries, and repositories (outbound access).</li><li> Has an automatically generated certificate for Transport Layer Service (TLS).</li><li> Is based on a Kubernetes namespace.</li></ul>

 For more information about managing access control to projects with IAM, see [Managing user access](/docs/codeengine?topic=codeengine-iam).